NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 syntax ideas from Metazones, as both share this scheme of representing the catalog as a regular DNS zone.

+Thanks to Leo Vandewoestijne.
+Leo's presentation in the DNS devroom at the FOSDEM'20 [@FOSDEM20] was one of the motivations to take up and continue the effort of standardizing catalog zones.

 Thanks to Brian Conry, Tony Finch, Evan Hunt, Patrik Lundin, Victoria Risk, Carsten Strotmann, and Kees Monshouwer for reviewing draft proposals and offering comments and suggestions.

 Thanks to Klaus Darilion who came up with the idea for the `serial` property during the hackathon at the IETF-109.
 Thanks also to Shane Kerr, Petr Spacek,